TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 ## Who to influence

-Any point that came up was: Who are you trying to influence?
+Another point that came up was: Who are you trying to influence?

 Some researchers said they want to influence other researchers.
 Some said they want to influence industry.
 No one said they want to influence the general public.

+I have a fun answer to this. (keep reading)

 ## Building community

 One answer I got this week, which prompted me to wrap up my findings and write this blog post:

-"Building community" is what they try to do with their research.
+"Building community" is what they're trying to do with their research.

 I mean, at first, I wondered if that falls under the "influencing people" category.
-But no, I don't think it is, because it might not involve any influencing at all.
-Or, in fact, you might end up getting informed by other people instead (in a good way of course).
+But no, I don't think it does, because it might not involve any influencing at all.
+Or, in fact, you might end up getting influenced by other people instead (in a good way).

 This answer really resonates with me, and I think I've finally figured out what my answer is.